walmartlabs/thorax/README.md

 ## Registry

 Thorax creates a special hash for each type of class to store all subclasses in your application.
-The use of `Thorax.Views` and `Handlebars.templates` (usually defined by Handlebars) is required to allow the `view`, `template` and other helper methods to operate, but the use of `Thorax.Models` and `Thorax.Collections` are optional and provided for consitency.
+The use of `Thorax.Views` and `Handlebars.templates` (usually defined by Handlebars) is required to allow the `view`, `template` and other helper methods to operate, but the use of `Thorax.Models` and `Thorax.Collections` are optional and provided for consistency.

 <table cellpadding="0" cellspacing="0" border="0" width="100%">
   <thead>